-Reviewing the latest OneDrive features I wanted to try the new AutoMountTeamSites setting which lets you preconfigure SharePoint online sites to sync automatically for a defined set of users.
+Reviewing the latest OneDrive features I wanted to try the new AutoMountTeamSites setting which lets you preconfigure SharePoint online sites to sync automatically for defined users and devices.

 Gathering the SharePoint library ID

-Enabling the feature is quite easy.
+Enabling the feature with the Windows registry is quite easy and may be suitable if you cannot use device management capabilities like Intune MDM or Group Policy.
 We simply need to set a registry key under the following location: